 By obtaining a uOttawa card, depositing funds into your uOttawa card accounts or by using uOttawa card services, you agree to and accept all of these terms and conditions.
 The terms and conditions are subject to change from time to time and without notice.
-Future changes will apply to all uOttawa cards in circulation and will supersede the previous terms and conditions in effect at the time you acquired your uOttawa card.
+Future changes will become effective and will apply to all uOttawa cards in circulation at the time we post the amended terms and conditions on our website and will supersede the previous terms and conditions in effect at the time you acquired your uOttawa card.
 Be sure to review the terms and conditions regularly.

 1. Use and ownership

 The uOttawa card and the photo are the property of the University of Ottawa.
 They are used by University faculties, services and staff to identify you as a University of Ottawa student and provide you with access to various services.
 You must present your uOttawa card upon request by the University or its service providers.
-The uOttawa card is entrusted to you so you have access to the multitude of services available to you with the card.
+The uOttawa card is entrusted to you to allow you to access the multitude of services available to you with the card.
 See Using your card.

 You are the only person entitled to use your card.
 The uOttawa card is non-transferable.
-You may not use your uOttawa card for any illegal, improper or unlawful purpose, for example, presenting your uOttawa card as evidence of being a student at the University while not registered as a student.
-Using another student’s uOttawa card, or altering, falsifying or selling a uOttawa card is prohibited and subject to sanctions, pursuant to the University’s regulations, policies and procedures (for example, the Policy on Academic Fraud), and may also be subject to civil or criminal proceedings.
+You may not use your uOttawa card for any illegal, improper or unlawful purpose, such as presenting your uOttawa card as evidence of being a student at the University while not registered as a student.
+Using another student’s uOttawa card, or altering, falsifying or selling a uOttawa card, is prohibited and subject to sanctions, pursuant to the University’s regulations, policies and procedures (for example, the Policy on Academic Fraud), and may also be subject to civil or criminal proceedings.

 You may use your uOttawa card for purchases where accepted by uOttawa service providers, provided funds are available in your account.
 The purchase of alcohol, cigarettes, gift cards or lottery tickets is prohibited.
 The uOttawa card does not provide credit.
 Cash-back transactions are not permitted.
 The University reserves the right to deduct any outstanding balance on your student account from any refund of uOttawa card funds you may receive.

-You are responsible for use of the uOttawa card, including debits made as a result of misuse of your uOttawa card.
-If you have problems with anything you purchase using your uOttawa card, you must first try to settle the problem directly with the service provider.
+You are responsible for all use of your uOttawa card, including debits made as a result of misuse of your uOttawa card.
+If you would like to dispute any purchases made using your uOttawa card, you must first try to settle the dispute directly with the service provider.
 In some circumstances, the University may be able to provide assistance in resolving disputed or declined transactions (see section 5).

-You are responsible for safeguarding your uOttawa card against loss or theft, for maintaining it in proper working condition and for keeping your online account password, or PIN, confidential.
-The University will not ask you to divulge any of your access information.
-If you suspect another person knows your PIN, or password, go to uoZone or call the help line at 613-562-5800 extension 6555 and change it immediately.
+You are responsible for safeguarding your uOttawa card against loss or theft, for maintaining it in proper working condition, and for keeping your online account password, or PIN, confidential.
+The University will never ask you to divulge any of your access information.
+If you suspect another person knows your PIN, or password, go to uoZone or call the help line at 613-562-5800 extension 6555 and change your access information immediately.

 3. Lost or stolen uOttawa cards

 If your uOttawa card is lost or stolen, you must immediately deactivate it.
-You can do this online, in person or by calling the uOttawa Card Service at 613-562-5893.
-An email or voice message does not constitute proper notification for lost or stolen cards.
-A replacement fee of $25 (taxes included) is charged for all replacement cards.
-Your account will be reactivated only after the replacement fee is paid, your student status has been verified and a new uOttawa card has been issued.
+You can do so online, in person or by calling the uOttawa Card Service at 613-562-5893.
+An email or voice message does not constitute proper notification of a lost or stolen card.
+A replacement fee of $25 (tax included) is charged for all replacement cards.
+Your account will be reactivated only after the replacement fee is paid, your student status has been verified, and a new uOttawa card has been issued.

-If your uOttawa card is found and returned to the University, the uOttawa Card Service will contact you through your uOttawa email.
+If your uOttawa card is found and returned to the University, the uOttawa Card Service will contact you through your uOttawa email account.